tlaanemaa/tinioc/README.md

 ## Overview

-Tinioc gives you the main benefits of dependency injection in a simple, minimal package.
+Tinioc gives you the main benefits of dependency injection in a simple, minimal package:

 - Decoupling
 - Ease of testing